agilesolutions/demo/README.md

 # Jenkins pipelines and Docker

-tutorial to run jenkins pipelines on blueocean in Docker container.
-Just to show how easy things are.
-Dear developers dont let yourself caught into the shit like S2I and proprietary stuff like openshift.
-You simple dont need it, you need
+Just one of these tutorials to run jenkins pipelines on blueocean in Docker container.
+Just to show how easy things can be.
+Dear developers dont let yourself caught into the proprietary scheisse like S2I and overhead like openshift.
+This will not improve you productivity and certainly not make your mood good.
+You simple dont need this stuff, however what your need... for all the developers who love the stuff produced by OS communities...

 * Jenkins Pipelines and Groovy
 * Jenkins [Docker agents](https://jenkins.io/doc/book/pipeline/docker/)